National Party (South Africa): Factional warfare: "Verkramptes" and "Verligtes"

-Jaap Marais was a powerful member of the party's verkrampte faction, which opposed any reforms to apartheid.
+B. J. Vorster was the prime minister from 1966 to his resignation in 1978 and state president from 1978 to 1979.

-Following the assassination of Verwoerd, John Vorster took over as party leader and Prime Minister.
+Following the assassination of Verwoerd, B. J. Vorster took over as party leader and Prime Minister.
 From the 1960s onwards, the NP and the Afrikaner population in general was increasingly divided over the application of apartheid (the legal opposition being similarly divided over its response), leading to the emergence of the "verkramptes" and "verligtes".
 Verkramptes were members of the party's right-wing who opposed any deviation from the rigid apartheid structure.
 Verligtes took a somewhat more moderate stance towards racial issues, primarily from a pragmatic standpoint over fears of international scrutiny should reforms fail to be made.

 In addition to the question of apartheid, the two factions were divided over such issues as immigration, language, racially-mixed sporting teams, and engagement with Black African states.
 In 1969, members of the "verkrampte" faction including Albert Hertzog and Jaap Marais, formed the Herstigte Nasionale Party, which claimed to be the true upholder of pure Verwoerdian apartheid ideology and continues to exist today.
 While it never had much electoral success, it attracted sufficient numbers to erode support for the government at crucial points, although not to the extent that the Conservative Party would do.
 Meanwhile, the verligtes began to gain some traction inside the party in response to growing international opposition to apartheid.

 Perhaps a precursor to the split came around 1960 when Japie Basson, a moderate, was expelled for disagreements on racial questions and would form his own National Union Party, he would later join the United Party and Progressive Federal Party before rejoining the NP in the 1980s.
 Former Interior Minister Theo Gerdener formed the Democratic Party in 1973 to attempt its own verligte solution to racial questions.